-The excavation of the bouleuterion and triporticus at Teos is a collaboration between the Teos Archaeological Project of Ankara University (2010-; directed by Musa Kadıoğlu) of the Department of Classical Archaeology of the Faculty of Languages, History and Geography of Ankara University and the Department of the History of Art of the University of Pennsylvania (2022–; Mantha Zarmakoupi).
+The excavation of the bouleuterion and triporticus at Teos is a project of Prof. Mantha Zarmakoupi (UPenn) under the auspices of the Teos Archaeological Project of Ankara University (2010-; directed by Musa Kadıoğlu) of the Department of Classical Archaeology of the Faculty of Languages, History and Geography of Ankara University.

 Funding: Penn University Research Foundation (2022); Williams Publication Fund (2023); Gerda Henkel Stiftung (2023-25)